Pilgrim and Albergue Etiquette

 10. Do not walk into a café/bar and use the facilities without buying something.
 The Spanish people are very kind but they must also make a living.
 Please show your support.

 11. Do NOT litter!
-Carry your empty bottles, sweet papers etc until you can throw them in a bin.
+Carry your empty bottles, sweet papers, etc until you can throw them in a trashcan.

-12. If you need to “go in the bushes” bury the result, put the tissue paper in a plastic bag and place in the next rubbish bin.
+12. If you need to “go in the bushes” bury the result, put the tissue paper in a plastic bag, and place it in the next trashcan you find.

 14. Don’t haggle.
 Prices along the Camino are already rock bottom low, and there is no room for negotiation.